MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 -  A database can be shared by more than one tenant.
 Information about the tenants and their companies is stored in shared tables in the database (see figure 2).

-   This is a change to the concept of a tenant/tenant database as compared with the separate schema model, particularly in a multitenant deployment.
-With separate schema, there is one tenant per database (the tenant database).
+   This is a change to the concept of a tenant/tenant database as compared with the separate schema model, which has one tenant per database (the tenant database).
 With shared schema, the tenant database is a container for one or more tenants, and each tenant is a unit of data in the tenant database (see figure 2).

    You can have multiple tenant databases among which you can mount, delete, and move tenants.
 -  In the database, companies share tables for storing business data.

     There is one set of business entity data tables for all companies and tenants in the database.
 For example, instead  of an Item table for each company, there is a single table that contains the data for all companies (see figure 3).